bao333dz/corpus-forge/REPORT.md

 #### Who Did What?

 * Document how the project was originally divided among each team member.
+- Abdulaziz took care of the UI first, Minh and Bao took care of the backend
 * Document how responsibilities possibly evolved over time.
+-
 ---

 #### AI Collaboration